-Overspeed Category rpm Corrective Action Engine overspeed less than 5% in excess of maximum rated rpm for more than 3 seconds 2701 to 2835 a.
+Omenand C. (Overspeed values for 10-590-D Series Eligines Overspeed Category rpm Corrective Action Engine overspeed less than 5% in excess of maximum rated rpm for more than 3 seconds 2701 to 2834 a.
 Identify and correct the cause of the overspeed.b.
 In the engine logbook, record the overspeed incident and any inspections and corrective action.
 Engine overspeed between 5% and 10% in excess of maximum rated engine rpm for more than 3 seconds.
-2836 to 2970 a.
+2835 to 2970 a.
 Identify and correct the cause of the overspeed. b.
 Complete the "Cylinder Overspeed Inspection" procedure in this chapter. c.
 Refer to Chapter 12-10: (1)Drain the lubricating system.
-(2)Remove oil screens and/or oil filter.
-(3)Examine all screens and/or oil filter in the lubrication system for metal contamination.
+(2)Remove the suction screen and oil filter.
+(3)Examine the suction screen and oil filter element for metal contamination.
 If any unexplained metal accumulation is found, identify and correct the cause before putting the engine back into service. d.
 Complete the "Valve Train Overspeed Inspection" procedure in this chapter. e.
-Complete the "Magneto Overspeed Inspection" in this chapter. f.
+Complete the "EIS Overspeed Inspection" or "Magneto Overspeed Inspection" in this chapter. f.
 In the engine logbook, record the overspeed incident and any inspection and corrective action.
 Engine overspeed more than 10% in excess of maximum rated engine rpm for any duration 2971 or more for any length of time a.
-Remove the engine from the aircraft per the "Engine Removal Procedure" in Chapter 72-00. b.
+Remove the engine from the aircraft.
+Refer to the "Engine Removal" procedure in Chapter 72-00. b.
 It is recommended the engine be sent to Lycoming Engines for customized evaluation.
 Include a description of the overspeed incident, amount of overspeed, and duration. c.
-In the engine logbook, make a record of the overspeed incident and any inspections and corrective action.
-OR Refer to Chapter 72-05 and the latest revision of Service Bulletin No. SB-240 to: Disassemble the engine Complete an inspection of the engine Replace any parts that are damaged or not in compliance Replace the bushings in the counterweights and crankshaft (Chapter 72-20) Replace any other parts that must be replaced at engine overhaul or upon removal
+In the engine logbook, record the overspeed incident and any inspections and corrective action.
+OR Refer to Chapter 72-05 and the latest revision of Service Bulletin No. SB-240 to: Disassemble the engine Complete an inspection of the engine Replace any parts that are damaged or not in compliance Replace any parts that must be replaced at overhaul or upon removal

-Table 1 Overspeed Values for IO-390-C Series Engines
+Table 1Overspeed Values for IO-390-D Series Engines